Political and Systemic Risks That Offshore Trusts Address

-FDIC insurance covers only $250,000 per depositor per bank, capital controls have been imposed by developed democracies within the past decade, and the U.S. dollar has lost purchasing power against the Swiss franc consistently over the past 20 years.
-An offshore trust moves a portion of assets outside these systems entirely.
+FDIC insurance covers only $250,000 per depositor per bank.
+Developed democracies have imposed capital controls within the past decade.
+The U.S. dollar has lost purchasing power against the Swiss franc consistently over 20 years.
+An offshore trust moves assets outside these systems entirely, distributing financial exposure across multiple jurisdictions, currencies, and banking systems.

 Speak With a Cook Islands Trust Attorney